“I’ve probably heard more than 10,000 pitches … and truth be told, most of them sucked.” — Kevin O’Leary

 Every single person presenting has practiced just as hard as the main owner.
 On top of that, they usually have their own unique skill set that adds to the attractiveness of the offer.

-“(They) were sucessful in convincing investors that they were the right team team to execute the business plan.” — Kevin O’Leary
+“(They) were successful in convincing investors that they were the right team to execute the business plan.” — Kevin O’Leary

 If you’re looking for funding, you should remember that your team is just as important as the product itself.

 The last remaining piece of the puzzle is also extremely important.

 “(They) knew their numbers and had a comprehensive understanding of their business models.” — Kevin O’Leary

 Investors hardly ever give money to companies whose founders have a complete lack of understanding of numbers.

 Sure, not everyone majored in accounting or finance, but that doesn’t mean they won’t be able to have a basic understanding of an industry’s metrics.